-Following the recent (critical incident) we have arranged professional support for students in school who need particular help.
+Following the recent (critical incident) we have arranged professional support for students who need particular help.
 (Name) is available to help us with this work.
 This support will usually consist of talking to children, either in small groups or on a one-to-one basis and offering reassurance and advice as appropriate.

-Your son/daughter has been identified as one of the students who would benefit from meeting with the psychologist.
-If you would like your child to receive this support please sign the attached permission slip and return it to the school by (date).
+Your child has been identified as one of the students who would benefit from meeting with the psychologist.
+If you would like your child to receive this support please sign the attached permission slip and return it by (date).